okbob/plpgsql_check/README.md

     END;
     $$ LANGUAGE plpgsql SET plpgsql.enable_check TO false;

-_A usage of plpgsql_check adds a small overhead (in enabled passive mode) and you should use it only in develop or preprod environments._
+<i>A usage of plpgsql_check adds a small overhead (in enabled passive mode) and you should use
+it only in develop or preprod environments.</i>

 ## Dynamic SQL

 This module doesn't check queries that are assembled in runtime.
-It is not possible to identify result of dynamic queries - so _plpgsql_check_ cannot to set correct type to record variables and cannot to check a dependent SQLs and expressions.
-Don't use record variable as target for dynamic queries or disable _plpgsql_check_ for functions that use a dynamic queries.
+It is not possible to identify result of dynamic queries - so <i>plpgsql_check</i> cannot to set correct type to record variables and cannot to check a dependent SQLs and expressions.
+Don't use record variable as target for dynamic queries or disable <i>plpgsql_check</i> for functions that use a dynamic queries.

 ## Temporary tables

-_plpgsql_check_ cannot to verify queries over temporary tables that are created in plpgsql's function runtime.
-For this use case is necessary to create a fake temp table or disable _plpgsql_check_ for this function.
+<i>plpgsql_check</i> cannot to verify queries over temporary tables that are created in plpgsql's function
+runtime.
+For this use case is necessary to create a fake temp table or disable <i>plpgsql_check</i> for this function.

 # Licence